NJIT-CS490/project2-m2-dp482/README.md

 3) New terminal - cd to project and than (python app.py)
 4) Preview and check it

-- Add codes to link GoogleButton
+- Add codes to link GoogleButton (Log in require to chat)
 1) scripts -> GoogleButton.jsx && scripts -> Content_Auth.jsx
 2) Update the code of the following files according to the requiremnets: (Button.jsx, python.py, Main.jsx, Content.jsx)

 !!
 Don't forget to add .gitignore (files in the folder = node_modules/  ,  package-lock.json , sql.env , __pycache__ )

+Add Procfile and Requirements.txt

 Design you app using HTML and CSS file.